IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_iam_credentials_secret.html.markdown

 * `access_groups` - (List) Access Groups that you can use for an `iam_credentials` secret.Up to 10 Access Groups can be used for each secret.
   * Constraints: The list items must match regular expression `/^AccessGroupId-[a-z0-9-]+[a-z0-9]$/`.
 The maximum length is `10` items.
 The minimum length is `1` item.

-* `api_key` - (String) The API key that is generated for this secret.After the secret reaches the end of its lease (see the `ttl` field), the API key is deleted automatically.
-If you want to continue to use the same API key for future read operations, see the `reuse_api_key` field.
+* `api_key` - (String) The API key that is generated for this secret.
+After the secret reaches the end of its lease (see the `ttl` field), the API key is deleted automatically.
   * Constraints: The maximum length is `60` characters.
 The minimum length is `5` characters.
 The value must match regular expression `/^(?:[A-Za-z0-9_\\-]{4})*(?:[A-Za-z0-9_\\-]{2}==|[A-Za-z0-9_\\-]{3}=)?$/`.

 * `api_key_id` - (String) The ID of the API key that is generated for this secret.